 E.3.4 For interconnectors to external systems regarded as importing into GB at the time of peak demand, DT = 1.0

-E.4 The NGESO will review the appropriateness of these factors and revise them where necessary, based on alignment with cost benefit analysis.
+E.4 The ISOP will review the appropriateness of these factors and revise them where necessary, based on alignment with cost benefit analysis.
 The period between reviews shall be no more than five years, but may be less if required.

 Variably Scaled Plant